 - A student who intends to work on their thesis.

 - A student who has previously obtained a permission number for NEUROSCI 399-0.

 - A student who has already been trained in the laboratory they are requesting a permission number for NEUROSCI 399-0.

 - A student whose project is solely remote and the faculty mentor has agreed to allow the student to do their project completely remote.

-Students belonging to criteria 1 through 3: in order to receive a permission number for fall 2020, a student must provide a 1 page proposal written with their mentor stating what the student will be researching, showing a timeline of what they hope to accomplish and a 10 hour schedule listing when the research will be performed.
-For fall 2020, we are also requiring an alternative proposal of what the student may accomplish in the event that COVID-19 prevents work in the laboratory.
+Students belonging to criteria 1 through 3: in order to receive a permission number for winter 2021, a student must provide a 1 page proposal written with their mentor stating what the student will be researching, showing a timeline of what they hope to accomplish and a 10 hour schedule listing when the research will be performed.
+For winter 2021, we are also requiring an alternative proposal of what the student may accomplish in the event that COVID-19 prevents work in the laboratory.

 Students who will be fully remote will need to first find a faculty research mentor who is willing to allow the student to do work fully remote.
 Once the project is discussed, then request a meeting with Dr. Kilman by emailing firstname.lastname@example.org to determine if the project is suitable for NEUROSCI 399 credit.
 If so, then a permission number will be issued once documentation from the laboratory faculty mentor and student is complete.
 These permission numbers are expected to be very limited.